 Ethiopia - Domestic Material Consumption Per Capita of Fossil Fuel

-Since 2014, Ethiopia Domestic Material Consumption Per Capita of Fossil Fuel jumped by 2.4% year on year.
-In 2019, the country was number 144 comparing other countries in Domestic Material Consumption Per Capita of Fossil Fuel with 0.04 Thousand Kilograms Per Capita.
-Ethiopia is overtaken by Eritrea, which was number 143 at 0.04 Thousand Kilograms Per Capita and is followed by Democratic Republic of the Congo at 0.02 Thousand Kilograms Per Capita.
-Equatorial Guinea ranked the highest with 18.1 Thousand Kilograms Per Capita in 2019, -0.2% versus 2018.
-Singapore, Qatar and Estonia respectively ranked number 2, 3 and 4 in this ranking.
-Malta recorded the best 5 years average growth at +17.1% per year, while Mauritania recorded the worst performance at -43.9% per year.
+Since 2014, Ethiopia Domestic Material Consumption Per Capita of Fossil Fuel was up 2.4% year on year.
+At 0.04 Thousand Kilograms Per Capita in 2019, the country was ranked number 144 comparing other countries in Domestic Material Consumption Per Capita of Fossil Fuel.
+Ethiopia is overtaken by Eritrea, which was ranked number 143 with 0.04 Thousand Kilograms Per Capita and is followed by Democratic Republic of the Congo with 0.02 Thousand Kilograms Per Capita.
+Equatorial Guinea lead the ranking with 18.1 Thousand Kilograms Per Capita in 2019, that is a decrease of 0.2% versus 2018.
+Singapore, Qatar and Trinidad and Tobago respectively ranked number 2, 3 and 4 in this ranking.
+Cambodia witnessed the best average annual growth at +13.1% per year, while Mauritania was the worst growing country at -43.9% per year.

 Loading...